 Yes.
-The course contact hours may be counted towards meeting the training requirements of the BACP Counsellor/Psychotherapist Accreditation scheme and may also be counted towards meeting the training requirements for counsellor accreditation by the National Counselling Society (NCS) and the Association of Christian Counsellors (ACC).
+The course contact hours may be counted towards meeting the training requirements of the BACP Counsellor/Psychotherapist Accreditation scheme and the Association of Christian Counsellors (ACC).
 In addition, you would, however, need to complete an additional 200 class contact hours to meet their current training requirements.
 Normally this would require the completion of a Diploma level training course.